hetzneronline/community-content/tutorials/DockerComposeAsSystemdService.md

 ```

 This service template will:
-* try to pull new versions of the used docker images on startup and reload of the systemd service
+* try to pull new versions of the used Docker images on startup and reload of the systemd service
 * try to build the images if it's configured this way in the `docker-compose.yml` on startup and reload of the systemd service
 * remove orphan containers (e.g. after you changed a containers name or removed a container from the `docker-compose.yml`)

-If you wonder why the start timeout is a bit long, some docker images may need some time to be built which is done when starting the service.
+If you wonder why the start timeout is a bit long, some Docker images may need some time to be built which is done when starting the service.

 Now we make systemd reload the service files: